What is Medicaid Fraud?

 - their unearned income (rental income, gifts, support, gains from stocks, interests, etc).

-If you are investigated for Medicaid fraud, you can face a number of legal consequences including criminal charges, fines, and restitution payments.
+If you are the subject of a NYC medicaid fraud investigation, you can face a number of legal consequences including criminal charges, fines, and restitution payments.
 Your immigration status and your employment can be jeopardized.
-If you received the HRA investigations letter, call a medicaid fraud attorney at the Law Office of Inna Fershteyn right away before speaking with investigators.
+If you received the HRA investigations letter, call an HRA fraud investigation attorney at the Law Office of Inna Fershteyn right away before speaking with investigators.
 We may be able to obtain an administrative resolution for the case before it is referred to the District Attorney's office.

 NY Medicaid Fraud Investigation FAQ

 Lately we have seen an increasing number of clients who are facing criminal charges as a result of their Medicaid Fraud Investigation.
-Some case were held in the DA’s office for years and some were just transferred to the District Attorney’s Office from HRA Bureau of Fraud Investigations.
+Some cases were held in the DA’s office for years and some were just transferred to the District Attorney’s Office from the HRA Bureau of Fraud Investigations.

 If your Medicaid Fraud Investigation ended up with criminal charges against you, you will be arrested and held in jail until you see the Judge, which may take twenty-four hours or longer.
 Criminal charges against you may include felony, grand larceny, possession of stolen property and others depending on the severity of the offense.
 We have seen the criminal complaints including the following charges:

 P.L.
 155.35 (1) – Grand Larceny of the 3rd Degree (D Felony)